-- 1. Act Now - 2.
-First Protect then Enhance, Restore and Expand - 3.
-Maximize Native Biodiversity - 4.
+- 3. Maximize Native Biodiversity - 4.
 Recognize and Build On Past and Current Successes - 5.
 Learn From Our Past and From Others - 6.
 View the Natural Heritage System and Urban Forest as part of the City's broader Green System - 7.
 Understand the Value of the City's Green System and the Essential Ecological Services it Provides - 8.
 Make Stewardship on Public and Private Lands Part of Daily Living - 9.
 Integrate Climate Change Considerations in Natural Heritage and Urban Forest Planning - 10.
-Protect, Enhance, Restore, and Improve Natural Connections - 11.
+Protect, Enhance, Restore, and Improve Natural Connections at Various Scales - 11.
 Track the State of the Natural Heritage System and Urban Forest, and Practice Adaptive Management - 12.
 Recognize Natural Areas and the Urban Forest as Critical Components of the City's Infrastructure